omicsEye/waveome/README.md

     ```commandline
     conda activate waveome_env
     ```
-3. If you want to use _waveome_ in a Python notebook, for instance in _Jupyter Notebook_ (which is recommended for running [waveome_overview.ipynb](https://github.com/omicsEye/waveome/blob/main/waveome_overview.ipynb) sample file and [example projects](https://github.com/omicsEye/waveome/tree/main/examples)), we recommend the installation of _Jupyter Notebook_ in this environment prior to the `pip` installation of _waveome_.
+3. If you want to use _waveome_ in a Python notebook, for instance in jupyter notebook (which is recommended for running [waveome_overview.ipynb](https://github.com/omicsEye/waveome/blob/main/waveome_overview.ipynb) sample file and [example projects](https://github.com/omicsEye/waveome/tree/main/examples)), we recommend the installation of _Jupyter Notebook_ in this environment prior to the `pip` installation of _waveome_.
 To do so, if you are using any operating system but Mac M1/M2, simply run:
     ```commandline
     conda install jupyter
     ```
     in the `waveome_env` in your terminal or command prompt and go to step [4](#item4).
-But, if you are an M1/M2 Mac user, prior to installation of _Jupyter Notebook_ run the following in the `waveome_env`:
+But, if you are an M1/M2 Mac user, prior to installation of jupyter notebook run the following in the `waveome_env`:
     ```commandline
     conda install -c conda-forge grpcio
     ```